urib94/BainanceTradingBot/README.md

 4. singleton Helpers - Helper package that contains singleton classes that we use in our project.
 5. strategies - holds the main logic of the bot.
 Has the entry and exit strategies of rsi, long macd, short macd and useful constants.
 6. utils - Contains common utility functions and time constants.
+The Main.java files instantiate the necessary classes to boot and starts the code that's present in codeExecution.

 ## How to run
 In order to run the bot, **you need to press "help" to view all the possible commands the bot offers.**